 Cortana is no longer pinned to the taskbar by default, and Cortana won’t talk to you during the PC setup process anymore.

-- › How to Set Windows Media Player as the Default on Windows 10
+- › How to Disable the Lock Screen on Windows 10

 - › Windows 11 Won’t Let You Move the Taskbar (But It Should)